ucn-triumf/ucndata/README.md

 This repository defines the [ucndata] package and a few scripts which utilize this package to analyze data from the 2024 run.

+The `ucndata` package contained within has been installed system-wide on daq04.
+You will therefore be able to import it from any directory.

 ## ucndata quick links

 * [Installation](ucndata/tutorials/installation.md)